 <p><strong>Please include attribution to / with this graphic.</strong><br /><br /><a href=’/18-tips-on-how-to-be-funny/’><img src=’/app/uploads/2019/02/Tips-on-How-to-Be-Funny.jpg’ alt=’18 Tips On How to Be Funny’ width=’740px’ border=’0′ /></a></p>

 Anecdotal: Greek: anecdote: unpublished.
 Personal stories that may be true/partly true but embellished

-Anti-humor: indirect humor in which the joke teller delivering a joke which is intentionally not funny
+Anti-humor: indirect humor in which the joke teller delivers a joke which is intentionally not funny

 Black/Dark Comedy: comedy involving disturbing subjects like death, drugs, war, or other taboo subjects

 Blue comedy: typically sexual in nature, using profane language, sometimes using gender or race-based humor